smartdevicelink/sdl_evolution/proposals/nnn-atf-sdl-watchdog-service.md

 #### ATF internal implementation.

-On ATF silde should be created SDL component that is able to communicate with SDL Watchdog via API.
+On ATF side should be created SDL component that is able to communicate with SDL Watchdog via API.
-Also on ATF side SDL component should be able to fetsh SDL logs by telnet, monitor SDL core crash and download stacktrace.
+Also on ATF side SDL component should be able to fetch SDL logs by telnet, monitor SDL core crash and download stack trace.

-ATF should provide folowing API for script:
+ATF should provide following API for script:

 - StartSDL : start sdl with custom configuration
 - StopSDL : stop sdl by identifier
-- GetArtifactoryFile : download from sdl workstation arbitary file
+- GetArtifactoryFile : download from sdl workstation arbitrary file
 - GetOnSDLStoppedEvent : return sdl stop event, may be used for expectations or delayed execution

 #### Diagrams